 During the summer season, a very good time to see the Galleria is in the evening — usually Tuesday and Thursday when the Accademia is sometimes open until 22:00.
 Especially tour groups are unlikely to visit the art museum at night.

-Late afternoon and early morning, directly at opening time, are the quieter times of the day.
+Late afternoon and early morning, directly at opening time, are the quieter times of the day but timing here is less important than a quiet slot in the Uffizi.
 Visitors trying to enter without time-slot reservations are likely to have more luck late afternoon than during the middle of the day.

 The huge increases in tourists in recent years make advanced online reservations almost essential to see many of the top sights in Europe and Italy.
-In Florence, skip-the-line tickets are the only sensible way to see the Uffizi, Accademia, and to climb the dome of the Duomo.
+In Florence, skip-the-line tickets are the only sensible way to see the Uffizi and the Accademia or to climb the dome of the Duomo

 The high season in Florence is increasingly long: Easter, May, July, August, and the Christmas holidays are especially busy.
 November and January to mid-March are the only quiet months.
-Plan and book time-slot reservation tickets and tours when available in advance.
+Plan and book time-slot reservation tickets and tours when available in advance — the Accademia and the Uffizi are again sold out weeks in advance.
 Top sights are quieter directly at opening time or in the late afternoon.

 Florence Resources